 BeLEARN is a hub for digital education, situated in Bern and financed by the Canton of Bern, in which the Bern-based higher education institutions (University of Bern, Pädagogische Hochschule Bern, Berner Fachhochschule BFH), the Swiss Federal University of Vocational Education and Training SFUVET and EPFL join forces to accompany and shape the digital transformation of education.
 The topic focus of BeLEARN is on digital tools for learning and teaching, competences for a digital world, and data science for education.
 BeLEARN started operations in 2022, and a number of projects are already running.

 The annual budget attributed to EPFL is subject to an internal call for project proposals.
 We seek to support digital education (digital tools, digital skills, or data science for education/ learning analytics) research projects within an approximate budget range of 50-100K per year.
 Projects should end latest on 31.12.2024 as the current funding scheme is ending at this date (future funding schemes will evolve until then).
 It is possible and encouraged to combine other sources of funding.

-- Outline of the research project, incl. research question, method/approach, timeline and deliverables per milestone
+- Outline of the research project, incl. brief state of the art & research question, method/approach, timeline and deliverables per milestone

 - Use of the fund, incl. positions and their duration and work percentage, profiles (i.e. PhD student, PostDoc, developper, teacher trainer…) ; doctoral program if PhD student; complementary sources of funding